hazelcast/hazelcast/hazelcast-documentation/src/MemcacheClient.md

 System.out.println( client.get( "key2" ) ); // get from hz_memcache_map2
 ```

-*hz\_memcache prefix\_* is to separate Memcache maps from Hazelcast maps.
+*hz\_memcache prefix\_* separates Memcache maps from Hazelcast maps.
 If no map name is given, it will be stored
-in default map named as *hz_memcache_default*.
+in a default map named *hz_memcache_default*.

 An entry written with a Memcache client can be read by another Memcache client written in another language.

 ### Unsupported Operations ###

 - CAS operations are not supported.
-In operations getting CAS parameters like append, CAS values are ignored.
+In operations that get CAS parameters, such as append, CAS values are ignored.

 - Only a subset of statistics are supported.
 Below is the list of supported statistic values.